-By default, the replication files are managed in the directory specified in the analysis ("Analysis description", "Log/Replication" tab).
+By default, the replication files are managed in the directory specified in the analysis ("Analysis description", "Log process" tab).

 // The RPL file and the data files are found in the same directory

-// The RPL file is found in the \RPL sub-directory of the data files
+// The RPL file is located in the \RPL subdirectory of the data files

 // The RPL file is found in "X:\Data\RPL"